biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 4. Remove from heat immediately and pour into a heatproof bowl.
 Let cool to room temperature.

-Browning butter adds a deep, nutty complexity that transforms ordinary cookies into extraordinary ones.
+Browning butter adds a deep, nutty complexity that transforms a simple cookie into something genuinely special.

 2